Driego-codes/driego-dcode/README.md

 # driego-dcode
-This is my first repository
+This is my first git repository.
+Author-Navneet Kumar